Corey Dillon

-Corey James Dillon (born October 24, 1974) is an American former professional football player who was a running back in the National Football League (NFL) for ten seasons with the Cincinnati Bengals and New England Patriots.
-Dillon played college football at Washington and was selected by the Bengals in the second round of the 1997 NFL Draft.
+Corey James Dillon (born October 24, 1974) is an American former professional football running back who played in the National Football League (NFL) for 10 seasons with the Cincinnati Bengals and New England Patriots.
+He played college football for the Washington Huskies, earning third-team All-American and first-team All-Pac-10 honors in 1996, and was selected by the Bengals in the second round of the 1997 NFL draft.

-Despite experiencing little team success, Dillon emerged as a standout player during his seven years in Cincinnati by setting several franchise records and receiving three Pro Bowl selections.
-During his last three seasons, he played for the Patriots, where he was named to a fourth Pro Bowl and contributed to New England's victory in Super Bowl XXXIX.
-He retired with over 11,000 rushing yards and is 20th in NFL rushing yards.
+During his seven years with the Bengals, Dillon set several franchise records and earned three consecutive Pro Bowl selections.
+He played for the Patriots in his last three seasons, where he was named to his fourth Pro Bowl and won Super Bowl XXXIX.
+Dillon retired with over 11,000 rushing yards and is 21st in NFL career rushing yards.
+For his accomplishments in Cincinnati, he was inducted to the Bengals Ring of Honor in 2024.

-High school career
+Early life

 Born and raised in Seattle, Washington, Dillon attended Franklin High School, where he teamed with his cousin, Ed Raiford, to form one of the state's all-time twosomes for the Quakers football team.
 Dillon and Raiford garnered Parade, USA, Best In The West and Tom Flemming All-American awards.
 Both were two-sport standouts, Raiford also starred as an All-State basketball player while Dillon starred in baseball.
 An excellent baseball catcher, Dillon garnered All-Metro honors, and was selected by the San Diego Padres in the 1993 Major League Baseball draft.

 College career

-Dillon played junior college football as a freshman at Garden City Community College in Kansas, and rushed for 1165 yards and 16 TDs in 1994.
-The following year, he played for Dixie State College in St. George, Utah, and rushed for 1899 yards and 20 TDs in 279 attempts.
+Dillon played junior college football as a freshman at Garden City Community College in Garden City, Kansas, rushing for 1,165 yards and 16 touchdowns in 1994.
+The following year, he played at Dixie State College—now known as Utah Tech University—in St. George, Utah, rushing for 1,899 yards and 20 touchdowns in 279 attempts.
 Dillon was chosen JC Offensive Back of the Year by College Sports magazine.

-At the University of Washington in Seattle, he was known for using a very aggressive and punishing style of running.
-Dillon set the team all-time single-season records for rushing yards (1,695 yards) and touchdowns scored (24) in 1996.
+At the University of Washington in Seattle, Dillon played one season of college football with the Huskies in 1996.
+Known for using a very aggressive and punishing style of running, Dillon set the team all-time single-season records for rushing yards (1,695 yards) and touchdowns scored (24).
 In the first quarter against San Jose State in mid-November, Dillon rushed for 222 yards and caught an 83-yard touchdown pass, setting NCAA records for both rushing yards and all-purpose yards (305) in one quarter.
 Dillon did not re-enter the game as the Huskies were comfortably ahead 25–0 by the end of the first quarter on a cold and rainy afternoon.
 The Dawgs led 43–3 at the half and won 53–10.

-In the 1996 Holiday Bowl against Colorado, Dillon rushed for 140 yards and added 2 more touchdowns to his regular-season total of 23.
-He scored 5 TDs in 41–21 conquest of UCLA, earning Sports Illustrated National Player of the Week honors as he rushed for 145 yards and added 53 yards in receptions.
+In the 1996 Holiday Bowl against Colorado, Dillon rushed for 140 yards and added two more touchdowns to his regular-season total of 23.
+He scored five TDs in a 41–21 victory over UCLA, earning Sports Illustrated National Player of the Week honors as he rushed for 145 yards and added 53 yards in receptions.